Not everyone makes the history books – but everyone has got a story to tell.

-Welcome to Heart of Conflict, a project run by Bridging Arts and funded by the Heritage Lottery Fund to mark the centenary of World War One.
+Welcome to Heart of Conflict, a project run by the charity Bridging Arts marking the centenary of World War One.
 We’re based in Cornwall and are working to uncover stories, photographs and memories relating to the conflict.
-We started last year in the Camborne/Redruth area – and now are working across the county.
-An exhibition displaying some of the work so far is now open at the Royal Cornwall Museum, Truro.
+We started in 2014 in the Camborne/Redruth area – and now are working across the county.
+An exhibition displaying some of the stories ran from December 16- June 17 at the Royal Cornwall Museum, Truro.
 We’ve since uncovered a 100-year-old bugle and taken Camborne Youth Band out to the World War One battlefields where the great-great grandson of its owner played the Last Post in 2018.

 These are just some of the stories.
-This website is a pinboard of the information we’ve come across.
+This website is a pinboard of information.
 If you’d like to look for a certain item, click on the Stories tab to find the Search box.

 Heart of Conflict aims to ensure that memories are preserved and the actions are remembered of those who gave their lives so readily, as well as the lives and heritage of those who returned.